seemslegit42/aevonos/docs/CORE-SUBSYSTEMS/BILLING-SERVICE.md

 Plan Limit Check: Retrieves the user's current Pact (subscription tier) and checks their remaining monthly Agent Actions quota.

-Cost Calculation: Determines the base cost of the action_type from a central ActionCostRegistry and applies the cost_multiplier from KLEPSYDRA.
+Cost Calculation: Determines the base cost of the action_type from a central ActionCostRegistry and applies the cost_multiplier.

-Overage Determination: If the action exceeds the plan's quota, calculates the overage cost, potentially drawing from a prepaid ΞCredit balance.
+Overage Determination: If the action exceeds the plan's quota, calculates the overage cost, drawing from a prepaid ΞCredit balance.

 Obelisk Pay Invocation: Calls the createTransaction function in the ledger-service (Obelisk Pay) to atomically debit the user's account.
 This is the only point where the billing-service directly interacts with the core ledger.

 Logging: Logs the billing decision and transaction details for internal auditing and Fate Loom visualization.

 4.2.
 Action Cost Registry
-Description: A central, configurable database or service (potentially a dedicated Micro-App for admins in Loom Studio) that stores the base cost (in ΞCredits) for every defined action_type.
+Description: A central, configurable map that stores the base cost (in Agent Actions, equivalent to ΞCredits) for every defined `actionType`.

 Management: Managed by administrators (via The Loom of Fates) to adjust pricing precision and align with economic policies.